 Many other IHE profiles require or recommend grouping with ATNA actors as part of their security considerations.

-The ATNA Profile also defines optional capabilities to retrieve messages stored in an Audit Record Repository (ARR) using the Audit Consumer:
+The ATNA Profile definescapabilities to both send to and retrieve messages from an Audit Record Repository (ARR):

+The record Audit Event [ITI-20] transaction enables a Secure Node, Secure Application or an Audit Record Forwarder to send a single or a group of Audit Records to an Audit Record Repository.
+This transaction supports encodings: syslog protocol over TLS, syslog protocol over UDP, or an HTTP POST of FHIR AuditEvent Resources.

-The Retrieve ATNA Audit Event [ITI-81] transaction enables an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
+The Retrieve ATNA Audit Event [ITI-81] transaction enables an Audit Consumer to retrieve ATNA audit records stored within an Audit Record Repository.
 This transaction is based on a FHIR RESTful search operation on AuditEvent resources.

 The Retrieve Syslog Event [ITI-82] transaction enables an Audit Consumer to search syslog messages stored in an Audit Record Repository.
 This transaction is defined as a RESTful operation.
 The search parameters are based on syslog metadata.

-Note that ATNA Audit Events are syslog events, so the Retrieve Syslog Event [ITI-82] transaction enables retrieval of ATNA events based on syslog metadata values.
+Note that audit events sent to the Audit Record Repository using Syslog protocol may not conform to ATNA Audit Events , so the Retrieve Syslog Event [ITI-82] transaction enables retrieval of audit records based on syslog metadata values.

 Editor: Update Figure 9.1-1 as follows.
 Note that in the figure below, the existing actors and transactions are shown in dashed lines.
 The figure should be updated by adding the actors and transactions in solid lines: Audit Consumer, Retrieve ATNA Audit Record, Retrieve Syslog Event.